Obscurely/NixObscurely/README.md

   ./format_mount.sh
   ```
 #### Manually
-* Format your partitions as desired, a few utils and command that might intrest you:
+* Format your partitions as desired, a few utils and command that might interest you:
   * ```sgdisk -Z /dev/sdX``` to zap a drive (deltes all partitions)
   * ```sgdisk -a 2048 -o /dev/sdX``` to make a new gpt partition table
   * ```cfdisk /dev/sdX``` to do your partitioning
   * ```mkfs.FS -f /dev/sdXN``` (FS is a placeholder for the actual file system)
   * Also just take a look at the [format_mount.sh](format_mount.sh) script
-* After doing your partitions mount them to ```/mnt``` example:
+* After doing your partitions mount them to ```/mnt```, example:
   ```sh
   # Mount root
   mount /dev/sdX /mnt